pnnl/pyparticle/paper.md

 **Leveraging existing models.** PyParticle is designed to interoperate with established aerosol-property and optical models rather than reimplementing them.
 For optical validations and reference calculations the package can call external packages such as PyMieScatt [@PyMieScatt].
 For hygroscopicity and CCN-relevant calculations it follows the kappa-Köhler framework [@Petters2007], treating kappa as a per-species property that can be supplied by the species registry or overridden at runtime.
 Model loaders (e.g., MAM4, PartMC) convert model outputs to the PyParticle internal representation so downstream analyses (CCN, optics, freezing) can use the same utilities.
 Where third-party packages are optional (e.g., `netCDF4` for NetCDF I/O or PyMieScatt for reference curves) PyParticle raises explicit errors with clear remediation so analyses are deterministic and reproducible.

 **Modular structure.** The codebase follows a strict builder/registry pattern so new capabilities are added by dropping a single module into a `factory/` folder.
-Population builders (`population/factory/`), optics morphologies (`optics/factory/`), and species providers (`species/`) expose a small, well-documented `build(...)` function (or use a decorator-based registry).
+Population builders (`population/factory/`), optics morphologies (`optics/factory/`), freezing morphologies (`freezing/factory/`), and species providers (`species/`) expose a small, well-documented `build(...)` function (or use a decorator-based registry).
 At runtime, discovery maps the config `type` string to the appropriate builder.
 This keeps the public API small while enabling experiment-specific extensions without changing core code.

 **Implication for practice.** The same downstream computations (e.g., CCN spectra, optical coefficients, freezing propensity) can be run on a MAM4 snapshot, a PartMC particle file, or a synthetic lognormal mixture with identical configuration.
-Because species properties and morphologies are provided through modular factories, sensitivity studies (e.g., refractive indices, mixing rules, or kappa values) become simple configuration changes rather than code forks.
+Because species properties and morphologies are provided through modular factories, sensitivity studies (e.g., refractive indices, mixing rules, ice nucleation rate, or kappa values) become simple configuration changes rather than code forks.
 This encourages transparent, process-level benchmarking across diverse datasets.

 # Software description